stockwell/ESPresso-Scales/README.md

 	lvgl_i2c: Now following I2C Manager for locking.
 	```

-	in the monitor output.
+	to appear in the monitor output.
 You can read about how I2C now works inside the LVGL drivers [here](https://github.com/ropg/lvgl_esp32_drivers/blob/I2C_Manager/i2c_manager/README.md) and see the different ways that I2C Manager can work with other components [here](https://github.com/ropg/i2c_manager).

 &nbsp;